Eyonic/Arch-assist/README.md

 🧱 Arch philosophy–compliant: explicit, transparent, user-controlled

 Think of it as “AI autocomplete for your terminal”, not a replacement for pacman.

+#plans
+When smaller Ollama models become sufficiently capable, I want this to run fully offline.
+For now, however, using ChatGPT makes it far more powerful.